Hi, William —

 natures.
 No. Mothers give birth to

-people, and Jesus was a Divine Person.
+people, and Jesus was the Divine Person.

 To say Jesus was a Human person would